 A retired senior naval officer and professional engineer with extensive experience of charity finance, operations and housing.
 A wide background in both military and civilian sport diving with emphasis on safety matters, including chair of the BSAC Diving Incident Panel and member of the BSAC National Diving Committee, 1981-84.
 BSAC Advanced Instructor and 1st Class Diver.

 Dr. Nic Flemming O.B.E, M.A, PhD.

 Trained as a diver in the Royal Marines in the 1950s, and started scientific diving at Cambridge University in 1957.
-He has organised and led many diving projects, mostly aimed at understanding the changes of sea level during the ice ages, and archaeological remains which are now under the sea.
-He has worked on various UN and UNESCO committees concerned with the management of the sea, and was Director of the European Office of the Global Ocean Observing System from 1994 to 2001.
-He is a Research Fellow at the National Oceanographic Centre Southampton, and is conducting research on Palaeolithic and Mesolithic occupation of the North West European continental shelf.
+He has organised and led many diving projects, mostly aimed at understanding the changes in sea level during the ice ages, and archaeological remains which are now under the sea.
+He has worked on various UN and UNESCO committees concerned with the management of the sea and was Director of the European Office of the Global Ocean Observing System from 1994 to 2001.
+He is a Research Fellow at the National Oceanographic Centre Southampton and is conducting research on Palaeolithic and Mesolithic occupation of the North-West European continental shelf.
 He has published several books and many scientific papers in refereed journals.